georchestra/LDAP/README.md

 We document here the second case (slapd.d-style configuration).

-The file **georchestra-bootstrap.ldif** allows to first activate the hdb backend module (needed to store our LDAP tree) then create the db entry.
+The file **georchestra-bootstrap.ldif** allows to create the db entry.
 It should mainly be used this way:

     $ sudo ldapadd -Y EXTERNAL -H ldapi:/// -f georchestra-bootstrap.ldif